 c) Are there other professional obligations, employer policies or ethical considerations that should be considered?

 Other standards, guidelines, employer policies or ethical considerations may apply.
-For instance, an employer policy may restrict, in the employment setting, the circumstances in which an RN with additional authority to prescribe may exercise that authority.
-As an example of ethical considerations, RN prescribers should be familiar with guidelines on conflict of interest and the extent to which they may preclude treatment of family members and friends.
+For instance, an employer policy may restrict the circumstances in which their employee RN prescriber may exercise that authority.
+A conflict of interest acts as an example of an ethical consideration.
+RN prescribers should be familiar with policies and guidelines on conflicts of interest and the extent to which they may preclude treatment of family members and friends.

 d) Does the patient have the necessary capacity to provide an informed consent and implement the treatment?

-Consider whether consent should be obtained from a substitute decision-maker and whether the patient has adequate support at home to ensure that the patient will take the medication as prescribed.
+Informed consent is defined as a person receiving “the information about the treatment that a reasonable person in the same circumstances would require to make a decision.”3 Consider whether consent must be obtained from a substitute decision-maker4 and whether the patient has adequate support at home to ensure that the patient will take the medication as prescribed.5

 e) During your assessment, have you identified an unrelated condition needing follow-up care of which the patient seemed unaware?